-On April 1st 2018, Katie Welch’s story ‘Heartleaf Philodendron’ will be published in Issue 2 of Florida’s Longleaf Review.
+Katie Welch’s story ‘Heartleaf Philodendron’ was published on April 1, 2018, in Issue 2 of Florida’s Longleaf Review.
 A young man living in Vancouver’s West End attempts to seduce his neighbour with a plant.

 Published by Split Lip Magazine on December 15, 2017, Katie Welch’s story “Poisoned Apple” was chosen as Longform Fiction’s Pick of the Week!